 Individual case plans

-Residents of Foyer Port Adelaide initially sign a 12 month lease with Housing SA, with support services based on the Foyer model.
+Residents of Foyer Port Adelaide initially sign a 12 month lease with SA Housing Authority, with support services based on the Foyer model.
 With the support of a Case Manager, every young person living at Foyer Port Adelaide constructs their own set of goals, and a team of Case Workers continue to help them achieve these goals.

 Case plans focus on employment, training or education and other areas of a young person’s life where they would like help, such as accommodation, independent living skills, health and wellbeing, cultural identity, and positive community connections.